 Focuses on interagency cooperation for complex crises and domestic emergencies.
 Review the coordinating mechanisms and planning tools within the disaster response community for enhanced interagency response operations.
+Prerequisite - EMG 6305 or equivalent

 EMG 6301 Emergency Management

 Focuses on the evolution of emergency management and the role of the federal government over the last 110 years.
 Students investigate Hurricane Katrina to identify the breakdown of response efforts that resulted in the reconstruction of federal policies and procedures.
 Finally, students study major disasters since Hurricane Katrina to assess present and future government response capabilities to a major disaster.